Documentation

 MinIO provides a kubectl plugin for installing and managing the MinIO Operator and Tenants through a terminal or shell (CLI) environment.
 You can manually register these tenants with MinIO SUBNET at any time.

-This page documents deploying the MinIO Operator through the CLI using the kubectl minio plugin.
+This page documents deploying the MinIO Operator through the CLI using Kustomize.
 For instructions on deploying the MinIO Operator through the GKE Marketplace, see Deploy MinIO through GKE

 This documentation assumes familiarity with all referenced Kubernetes and Google Kubernetes Engine concepts, utilities, and procedures.
 While this documentation may provide guidance for configuring or deploying Kubernetes-related or Google Kubernetes Engine-related resources on a best-effort basis, it is not a replacement for the official Kubernetes Documentation.